 Today, the celebration of Dia de Muertos (celebrated throughout Mexico and other areas) may most closely resemble Allhallowtide.
 Dia de Muertos is a three day long holiday, starting on October 31st, where the festivities focus on gathering with friends and family, praying and remember those that have died and passed, supporting their spiritual joined and—of course—keeping their memories alive and paying respect and homage.

 Our distant ancestors didn’t have the luxuries of today to aid them through a long winter: No supermarkets, no electric lighting, no furnace in the basement keeping the house warm.
-They couldn't buy a winter jacket from Amazon.
+They couldn't just order what they needed from Amazon.
 It is difficult to really embody the understanding that today we are only separated from these times by a handful of generations.
-It wasn’t until the 1930’s that electricity became common in homes in urban areas (and even longer in rural areas) throughout the US.
-That’s the same decade my grandparents were born—and not all of them were born in urban areas.
+It wasn’t until the 1930’s that electricity became common in homes in urban areas (and even more recent in rural areas) throughout the US.
+That’s the same decade my grandparents were born.
+Most came from rural parts of the US.

-So however you choose to celebrate this half-way point between the autumnal equinox and the winter solstice, whether that be with cheap candy and plastic jack-o-lanterns or in celebration and assistance of the spiritual journeys of our passed loved ones, let us all take a moment of gratitude and respect for our ancestors, for the changing of the seasons, and for the way the seasons still live within us and the way those seasons still govern our experiences, our health.
+In sum, however you choose to celebrate this half-way point between the autumnal equinox and the winter solstice, whether that be with cheap candy and plastic jack-o-lanterns or in celebration of the spiritual journeys of our ancestors and passed loved ones, let us all take a moment of gratitude and respect for those that have existed here with us, before us, for the changing of the seasons, and for the way the seasons still live within our bones and the way those seasons still govern our experiences, our health, our lives.